CMSgov/bluebutton-site-static/_pages/developers.md

 ```
 profile
 ```
-This gives access to the /v1/connect/UserInfo or /v2/connect/UserInfo Endpoint.
+This gives access to the  '/v2/connect/UserInfo' endpoint.

-Our OAuth screen gives beneficiaries the ability to choose whether or not to share their demographic information. **Your application will need to handle the return of a 403 status code** from the /v1/fhir/Patient (or /v2/fhir/Patient) and /v1/connect/userinfo (or /v2/connect/userinfo) endpoints.
+Our OAuth screen gives beneficiaries the ability to choose whether or not to share their demographic information. **Your application will need to handle the return of a 403 status code** from the `/v2/fhir/Patient` and `/v2/connect/userinfo` endpoints.

 <img style="width: 100%;" src="{{ site.baseurl }}/assets/img/docs/bene_auth_screen.png" alt="The OAuth screen with a choice for benes to share or withhold certain demographic information" />